How can we make RPF-Inkotanyi and Rwanda Rich?

 To answer this question, I will theme it up with the source of RPF funds.

 RPF members’ contributions.
-This is another RPF’s weakness and a source of luck of discomfort: No business works like this.
+This is another RPF’s weakness and a source of lack of discomfort – crucial for an innovator: No business works like this.
 All businesses have a defined, finite equity which they invest with a risk of bankruptcy.
 Others take loans and service them frequently.
 No business benefits from an endless cashflow stream.

 RPF Membership contributions have an important value.
 As the saying goes, ‘People tend to put their money where their mouths are.’
 Some RPF members canvass for party leadership positions, lobby and mobilize to keep the party in power, because they have a vested interest in it.